omahs/interchain-security/CONTRIBUTING.md

 To ensure a smooth workflow for all contributors, a general workflow for contributing has been established.

 1. Start by browsing [existing issues](https://github.com/cosmos/interchain-security/issues) and [discussions](https://github.com/cosmos/interchain-security/discussions).
-If you are looking for something interesting or if you have something in your mind, there is a chance it had been discussed.
+If you are looking for something interesting or if you have something in your mind, there is a chance it has been discussed.
    * Looking for a good place to start contributing?
 How about checking out some [good first issues](https://github.com/cosmos/interchain-security/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or [bugs](https://github.com/cosmos/interchain-security/issues?q=is%3Aopen+is%3Aissue+label%3Abug)?
 2. Determine whether a GitHub issue or discussion is more appropriate for your needs:
    1. If you want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/cosmos/interchain-security/discussions/new/choose).
 With discussions, we can better handle the design process using discussion threads.
 A discussion usually leads to one or more issues.